Skip to content

 LeftRight

-Citi Research, in a note led by strategist Dirk Willer, warned that "a technological disruption combined with heavily concentrated winners means strong growth can coexist with unemployment and deflation" 1.
-The timing of such a divergence, Willer's team acknowledged, remains "very unclear."
+Citi Research, led by Dirk Willer, warned that technological disruption combined with heavily concentrated winners means strong growth can coexist with unemployment and deflation, though the timing remains 'very unclear.'

 Federal tax enforcement is shrinking at the same moment AI threatens the labour income that funds 84–85% of US federal revenue.